mulesoft/docs-exchange/api-docs/3-New Features.md

 ## Publish Custom Assets

-It is now possible to publish custom assets through the Maven Facade API version 3 by using `exchange-mule-maven-plugin`.
+Publish custom assets through the Maven Facade API version 3 by using `exchange-mule-maven-plugin`.
 Custom assets can package any Maven reusable component, such as a Java library.

-You can see examples of use in the Custom asset section [here](../Examples)
+For examples, see the custom asset section of the page [Examples](../Examples).

 ## Publication feedback